macOS High Sierra 10.13.4+ and Mojave 10.14 Early Previews

-The driver (DisplayLink Installer 4.1.11) doesn't work anymore withe macOS High Sierra bêta 10.13.4 (17E139)
+The driver (DisplayLink Installer 4.1.11) doesn't work anymore withe macOS High Sierra bêta 10.13.4 (17E139) and newer.

 Dear DisplayLink macOS users,

 Installing macOS 10.13.4, or newer, will cause DisplayLink connected displays to go blank after the OS update when using DisplayLink driver v4.1.
 Extended displays continue to work as expected in macOS 10.13.3 and below.

 Functionality such as Ethernet and audio, where implemented, is unaffected.